Cooking Gorgeous

 • Garlic - Fresh garlic is a great flavoring that adds sweetness and nuttiness to dishes.
 You can turn it into a paste with a mortar and pestle or grate using a Microplane zester before adding it to the dish.

-• Tomatoes - You can use tinned tomatoes if you don't have fresh ones.
-Add a teaspoon of sugar if using tinned tomatoes to balance the acidity.
+• Tomatoes - You can use canned tomatoes if you don't have fresh ones.
+Add a teaspoon of sugar if using canned tomatoes to balance the acidity.

 • Stock - I use Basic Homemade Vegetable Stock for the vegetarian version.
-I prefer using Homemade Beef Stock but Easy Chicken Stock (Bone Broth) works great as well.
+I prefer using Homemade Beef Stock but Chicken Bone Broth works great as well.
 You can use stock cubes if you don't have any stock in hand.
 Make sure you don't add too much salt as ready-made stocks and stock cubes contain salt already.
 Use enough liquid to cover the beans and the meat.

 Soak and Pre-cook the Beans

-Soaking the beans overnight is necessary and helps to reduce the cooking time of Kuru Fasülye.
-Use plenty of water as they will double the size when soaked.
+Soaking the beans overnight is necessary and helps to reduce the cooking time of Kuru Fasulye.
+Use plenty of water as they will double in size when soaked.

 White beans soaked in water overnight.

 Cook the beans for about an hour or until they are "al dente".
 They will get cooked further with the meat.
 The cooking time depends on the type of bean you are using.
 I used haricot beans for this recipe.
+Skim off any foam that rises to the top while they cook, it keeps the broth cleaner.
 Drain the beans and then discard the cooking liquid.

 Prepare the Tomatoey Meat Sauce